-I have read several articles citing researches claiming static stretches are no good before a warm-up.
-Or calling stretching useless claiming it to be not beneficial for physical performance.
-Well, as usual, I beg to differ and below mentioned is my latest study which proves it contrary to any of these researches.
-I have no scientific tools to measure.
-I base my conclusion on the following:
+I’ve come across several articles citing research claiming that static stretches are no good before a warm-up or that stretching is useless and not beneficial for physical performance.
+However, I disagree with these claims, and my latest study proves otherwise.
+While I don’t have scientific tools to measure, I base my conclusion on the following:

-a) How players/trainees felt post training – whether they felt properly warmed up, light and mobile?
+a) How players/trainees felt after the training – whether they felt properly warmed up, light, and mobile?

-b) How they felt the next day – any soreness/stiffness or discomfort next day/s?
+b) How they felt the next day – any soreness/stiffness or discomfort the next day?

-c) And whether they found their body responding well to their sport requirement?
+c) Whether they found their body responding well to their sport’s requirements?

-I then finish with mobility drills which I call a ‘final check’ where we test out all the major joints/muscles by getting into different movement patterns before players hit the nets/ground.
-Since my warm-up is heavily focused on range of motion/mobility – sport specific again most days; players respond back next day with no soreness.
+Finally, I finish with mobility drills, which I call a ‘final check,’ where we test out all the major joints/muscles by getting into different movement patterns before players hit the nets/ground.
+Since my warm-up is heavily focused on range of motion/mobility – sport-specific again most days – players respond back the next day with no soreness.

-However, there are days when I would start with static stretches.
-Surprisingly to some, players response to training after static stretches was better than usual day.
-They felt light through out the session.
+However, there are days when I start with static stretches.
+Surprisingly, some players’ responses to training after static stretches were better than usual.
+They felt light throughout the session sugegsting their bodies needed it.

-One of these days, post the previous day travel and an hour of bus journey to the ground in the morning; I made players start with some static stretches (not the ones showing in the title pic) before the warm up and players responded by calling it the ‘best’ warm up post their practice.
-They felt at their physically best… 😊
+On one occasion, after a previous day of travel and an hour-long bus journey to the ground in the morning, I had the players start with some static stretches (not the ones shown in the title pic) before the warm-up.
+The players responded by calling it the ‘best’ warm-up post their practice, feeling physically at their best.

-Conclusion: Going by the book/research is good but not always!
-It depends a lot on your body condition and how you have used your muscles in the last 24 hours.
-If one feels stiff, then by all means, get involved in light stretches before you bring your muscles under the hammer again.
+My conclusion is that going by the book or research is good, but not always.
+It depends heavily on your body’s condition and how you have used your muscles in the last 24 hours.
+If you feel stiff, then by all means, get involved in light stretches before you bring your muscles under pressure again.
 Your body tells you everything that an outsider can’t!

-Going back to my long-distance running days, I recall doing the same.
-There would be days when I would hit the turf straight out of bed; and other days, I would involve myself in stretching first.
+Looking back at my long-distance running days, I recall doing the same.
+Some days, I would hit the turf straight out of bed, and other days, I would involve myself in stretching first.

-Do what your body require even if it means getting involved in static stretches.
-There is no rule that should disallow your body requirement.
+Do what your body requires, even if it means getting involved in static stretches.
+There is no rule that should disallow your body’s requirements.”